 Pharmacist Specializations & Degree Types

-Pharmacists are required to complete a doctor of pharmacy (PharmD) degree.
-This is usually done in a four-year program at a pharmacy school.
+Pharmacists must complete a doctor of pharmacy (PharmD) degree, usually completed in a four-year program at a pharmacy school.

-There are numerous specializations that can be pursued either through studies or after completing a PharmD degree, including critical care, compounding, nuclear, oncology, pediatrics, infectious disease, and academic pharmacy.
-Many schools also offer dual degrees so students can complete a PharmD degree alongside an MBA, MPH, or even a PhD.
+Numerous specializations can be pursued either through studies or after completing a PharmD degree, including critical care, compounding, nuclear, oncology, pediatrics, infectious disease, and academic pharmacy.
+Many schools also offer dual degrees, so students can complete a PharmD degree alongside an MBA, MPH, or even a PhD.

 Admissions Requirements for Pharmacist Programs

-Most PharmD programs require that students have completed extensive prerequisite coursework prior to applying for admission.
+Most PharmD programs require students to complete extensive prerequisite coursework before applying for admission.
 These courses include biology, microbiology, physics, math, statistics, and chemistry.
 While it is not necessary to have completed an undergraduate degree, most pharmacy schools are looking for at least two or three years of completed undergraduate coursework.
 Many pharmacy schools also require prospective students to take the Pharmacy College Admission Test (PCAT) and submit their test scores.

 Pharmacist Program Accreditation

 The Accreditation Council for Pharmacy Education (ACPE) is the leading body for accrediting pharmacy schools.
-They have accredited over 120 programs across the US and guarantee those schools meet the highest standards in pharmacy education.
+It has accredited over 120 programs across the US and guarantees that those schools meet the highest standards in pharmacy education.

 On-Campus Pharmacist Degree Programs